t: +44 (0) 20 7340 0411

 Mary Mwaura – Director

-Mary is a part of Lion’s Head Finance team, focused on financial management, reporting and internal controls.
+Mary is a part of Lion’s Head Finance team, focused on internal controls.
 Prior to joining Lion’s Head, Mary was an external auditor at KPMG Kenya where she carried out financial statement audits and assurance engagements across a variety of clients within different industries.

 Mary holds a Masters degree in Business Administration from the University of Cape Town and a BSc degree in Actuarial Science from the University of Nairobi.
-She is also a Chartered Accountant.
+She is also holds an accounting qualification.

 t: +254 718 222 502